 Pre-existing Conditions – You should know that all travel insurance does not cover pre-existing conditions, pregnancy.

-How to Claim Travel Insurance
+Tips on How to Claim Travel Insurance

-If you need to make a claim, one thing to remember is to make sure you have all your receipts and necessary documents ready.
-To claim for theft, a local policy report is required; To claim for flight delayed or flight cancellation, you need to obtain a report from the airlines stating the reason for such delay.
+If you need to make a claim, one thing to remember is to make sure you have all your receipts and necessary documents ready:

 Tips: Putting the right words in explaining the delay or cancellation determines whether the claim shall go through or not.
 Typically, the cause for the inconvenience must be due to: